 The ideal MIM candidate for INSEAD may have lived in several countries already or been exposed to different cultures.
 He/she is looking to expand his/her professional perspectives by acquiring general management capabilities and in-demand skills while gaining a technological edge.

-We expect our MIM participants to come from a wide variety of study fields for their undergraduate degrees, thus creating this diversity of thought and different perspectives in the classroom that make our INSEAD experience so valuable.
+MIM participants come from a wide variety of study fields for their undergraduate degrees, thus creating this diversity of thought and different perspectives in the classroom that make our INSEAD experience so valuable.

 Is there anything alumni can do to support this new programme?